 Dr. Nancy Barno Reynolds

-Gallery & Events Manager
+Gallery and Education Manager

 Connie Barnes has been living and working in the Southern Tier for more than 40 years.
 Currently a founding board member of VINES (Volunteers Improving Neighborhood Environments) and a long-time board member of the Broome County Public Library, she also served as a founding board member of Binghamton Imaginink, an arts and science-based organization featuring the DaVinci Festival.
 As Executive Director of the Edward L Rose Conservancy, PA, she helped create the long-running semi-annual art exhibition Images of Susquehanna County.

 As co-owner and event coordinator for RiverRead Books, she hosted monthly art shows and opened the doors for many author readings, poetry gatherings and music events.
 She looks forward to working with BCAC in the creation of another great ‘Third Place’ in Broome County.

 Under the studio name Spotgirl Design, Ann Pellegrino is a freelance art director, designer, illustrator, and lettering artist.
 She has also completed many projects as a muralist, including giving a new look to Blossom the Cow at the Discovery Center in 2021.
 Ann received a BFA in Communication Design from University of Buffalo and has been a Broome County resident since 2005.
 She is proud to be part of our vibrant Broome Arts community and especially enjoys connecting with and supporting other artists.

 Barb Van Atta Krongold

 Associate Attorney, Coughlin & Gerhart LLP